-Minimum requirements for plan Regional plans would ensure would ensure a minimum level o full coherence of actions taken preparedness across EU taking into in a crisis. account cyber security. assessment can take into account cross-border risks.
-EU wide minimum common principle would ensure predictability in the triggers and actions taken by Membe States. regional part would ensure sufficient coordination while Designation of competent authority would lead to clear responsibilities and coordination in crsis.
+Minimum requirements for plans would ensure a minimum level of preparedness across EU taking into account cyber security.
+Common methodology for assessments would allow comparability and ensure compatibility of SoS measures across Member States.
+Role of ENTSO-E and RSCs in assessment can take into account cross-border risks.
+Regional plans would ensure full coherence of actions taken in a crisis.
+EU wide minimum common principles would ensure predictability in the triggers and actions taken by Member States.
+Risk Preparedness Plans consisting of a national and regional part would ensure sufficient coordination while respecting national differences and competences.
+Minimum level of harmonization for cybersecurity throughout the EU.
+Designation of competent authority would lead to clear responsibilities and coordination in crsis.
 Common principles for crisis management and agreements regarding assistance and remuneration in simultaneous scarcity situations would provide a base for mutual trust and cooperation and prevent unjustified intervention into market operation.
-Enhanced role of ECG would provide adequate platform SC for discussion and exchange between Member States and Pros regions.
-Lack of cooperation in Risk assessment and preparednes Č Regional risk preparedness risk preparedness and plans on national level do not take into plans and a detailed templates managing crisis may account cross-border risks and crisi would have difficulties to fit distort internal market which make the plans less efficient and in all national specificities. and put at risk the effective. provisions should cover all energy sub-sectors including F security of supply of oil, gas and nuclear.
-Detailed emergency rulebook neighbouring countries.
-Minimum principles of crisi might create overlaps with Cons management might not sufficiently existing Network Codes and C adress simultaneous scarcity situations Guidelines.
+Dros PIOS Enhanced role of ECG would provide adequate platform for discussion and exchange between Member States and regions.
+Lack of cooperation in Risk assessment and preparedness The coordination in the regional context requires Regional risk preparedness risk preparedness and plans on national level do not take into administrative resources. plans and a detailed templates managing crisis may account cross-border risks and crisis would have difficulties to fit in distort internal market which make the plans less efficient and Cybersecurity here only covers electricity, whereas the all national specificities. and put at risk the effective. provisions should cover all energy sub-sectors including security of supply of oil, gas and nuclear.
+Detailed emergency rulebook ٥ 2 neighbouring countries.
+Minimum principles of crisis might create overlaps with 340 5 management might not sufficiently existing Network Codes and adress simultaneous scarcity situations.
+Guidelines.
 Most suitable: Option 2, as it provides for sufficient regional coordination in preparation and managing crisis while respecting national differences and competences.